etn-ccis/blui-react-workflows/login-workflow/docs/screens/create-org.md

-# CreateAccountScreen
+# CreateNewOrgScreen

-A screen that displays a text field to collect tan organization name.
+A screen that displays a text field to collect an organization name.
 The CreateNewOrgScreen must be used within a `RegistrationContextProvider`.

 ## Usage